SajidZakaria/ST3-CP-Environment/README.md

         ```
   3. Clone the repository or download as zip and extract (To avoid the hassle of creating new files).
   4. Create a new Build System in Sublime Text 3 using the code given in Build.txt file.
 Also change the path in the Build System according to where you put Script.ps1 file.
+  5. Keep "script.bat" and "running.txt" files in the same directory as "Script.ps1"
-  5. Set the paths of input and output files in Script.ps1
+  6. Set the paths of input and output files in Script.ps1
-  6. Run fix.reg (fixes problem with runtime errors).
+  7. Run fix.reg (fixes problems with runtime errors).
-  7. Optionally, to make the builds faster, you can precompile bits/stdc++.h (More on this here: https://codeforces.com/blog/entry/79026?#comment-644988)
+  8. Optionally, to make the builds faster, you can precompile bits/stdc++.h (More on this here: https://codeforces.com/blog/entry/79026?#comment-644988)
-  8. For convenience, make sure to enable save on build (Tools -> Save All on Build).
+  9. For convenience, make sure to enable save on build (Tools -> Save All on Build).

   This build uses C++ 17, so make sure you update your compiler.
 Or change the script to use older versions.